Blade is Still #BlackBoyJoy

 Blade: Unforgivable Blackness

-2016 has given us Luke Cage (#coffee) as well as the promise of the blackest Disney-produced film since The Lion King, Marvel’s Black Panther.
+2016 has given us Luke Cage (#coffee) and the promise of the blackest Disney-produced film since The Lion King, Marvel’s Black Panther.
 Misty Knight has captured the imaginations of millions of black women because of her complicated portrayal in Netflix’s Luke Cage, and she’ll inevitably appear in next year’s Iron Fist TV Show.
 It seems like a new era of the superhero is upon us.

-But twenty to thirty years ago, the superhero genre appeared to be dead on arrival.
-Movies like Steel, Spawn, and oft-ridiculed Batman and Robin (not even Arnold could save the Batman) all were considered box office flops.
-It seemed the superhero movie was going to die a slow and painful death.
-At that time, Marvel’s last big-budget film had been Howard the Duck (a movie that hinted towards bestiality, good job Marvel).
+But twenty to thirty years ago, the superhero genre appeared dead on arrival.
+Movies like Steel, Spawn, and often-ridiculed Batman and Robin (not even Arnold could save The Batman) were all considered box office flops.
+It seemed the superhero movie would die a slow and painful death.
+At that time, Marvel’s last big-budget film was Howard the Duck (a movie that hinted towards bestiality, good job, Marvel).
 It was considered a box office flop when it hit theaters in 1986.
-As a result, Marvel started banking its name and fortune on critically-acclaimed cartoon shows like Spider-Man and The X-Men.
+As a result, Marvel started banking its name and fortune on critically acclaimed cartoon shows like Spider-Man and The X-Men.
 Meanwhile, Hollywood wouldn’t touch the superhero genre.
 It seemed that the Avengers and Suicide Squad era would never arrive.

 Then, the seemingly unthinkable happened.

-In August 1998, New Line Cinema and Marvel released Blade, a film starring Wesley Snipes, N’Bushe Wright, Stephen Dorff, and Kris Kristofferson.
+In August 1998, New Line Cinema and Marvel released Blade, a film starring Wesley Snipes, N’Bushe Wright, Stephen Dorff, and Kris Kristofferson (RIP).
 A film produced and choreographed by Snipes himself.
-A film with two black leads, one male, and one female, released for mainstream audience consumption.
-It was an instant success and quickly spawned a series that has made close to half-billion dollars globally.
+A movie with a male and female black lead was released for mainstream audience consumption.
+It was an instant success and quickly spawned a series that has made nearly a billion dollars globally.

 A new dawn had arrived for the superhero genre.